webman-php/webman-manual/resource/doc/en/db/redis.md

 ];
 ```

-## Pipeline Command
+## Pipeline Commands
-When you need to send many commands to the server in one operation, it is recommended to use the pipeline command.
-The `pipeline` method takes a closure of a Redis instance.
+When you need to send a lot of commands to the server in one operation, it is recommended to use pipeline commands.
+The `pipeline` method takes a closure of the Redis instance.
 You can send all the commands to the Redis instance, and they will all be executed in one operation:
 ```php
 Redis::pipeline(function ($pipe) {
     for ($i = 0; $i < 1000; $i++) {